strimzi/strimzi.github.io/_posts/2020-08-05-using-open-policy-agent-with-strimzi-and-apache-kafka.md

 * User identity
 * Address from which the user connects

-Every authorizer implementation receives the same information and the only difference is how it evaluates it and decided whether to allow or deny the operation.
+Every authorizer implementation receives the same information and the only difference is how it evaluates it and decides whether to allow or deny the operation.

 ## Simple authorization